Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 ### Level 17: Hair Trigger

 You have learned to detonate your Explosives from afar.
 When you craft an Explosive, you can create a rudimentary remote to trigger the Explosive from afar.
-As a **:rsc-a: Utilise**{ .rsc } action, you can trigger the Explosive as long as you are within 100 feet.
+As a **:rsc-a: Utilise**{.rsc} action, you can trigger the Explosive as long as you are within 100 feet.

 ---

 ### Saboteur Explosives

 The following Explosives are available for a Saboteur rogue to learn.
-As an **:rsc-a: Action**{ .rsc }, you can craft an explosive, using the amount of Cordite Charges detailed in the description.
+As an **:rsc-a: Action**{.rsc}, you can craft an explosive, using the amount of Cordite Charges detailed in the description.
 Any explosives become inert at the end of your next Long Rest.

 ??? info "Not Grenades"